-A Key Derivation Function, or KDF, derives one or more secret keys from a secret value.
+A Key Derivation Function, or KDF, is a cryptographic algorithm that derives one or more secret keys from a secret value.
 If you’ve ever needed to store a password in a database or create a private key from a password, you may have used a KDF.
 Some examples of popular KDFs are Argon2, Scrypt, and PBKDF2.

 Are KDFs Just Hash Functions?